|

 need to know everything the magician has said to her over the

-years.
-What did he do on the boat to frighten herwhy did
+yearswhat did he do on the boat to frighten herwhy

-she flee from him?
-And we need to know much more about his letters.
+did she flee from him?
+And we need to know much more about his

-I wonder if she has destroyed them all?"
+letters.
+I wonder if she has destroyed all of them?"

 "It will not be easy to persuade her to talk," said